Disease threatens as Kashmir flood waters turn fetid

 "Floating carcasses have become a big source of worry with most houses still waterlogged.
 We are struggling to get in touch with government health officials," said Abul Syed Rahman, who owns three hotels in Kashmir.

-Altaf Hussein, a pediatrician who was treating flood victims in improvised camps, complained of shortages of life-saving drugs, intravenous fluids and sanitary products.
+Altaf Hussein, a paediatrician who was treating flood victims in improvised camps, complained of shortages of life-saving drugs, intravenous fluids and sanitary products.

 "We need aerial fumigation ... as these waters can cause waterborne diseases, including cholera," said Hussein.